olkarls/has_permalink/README.md

 ## Updates

-2011-01-31, version 0.0.6: Fixed a bug where the permalink could sometimes remove characters.
+### 2011-01-31, version 0.0.6:
+* Fixed a bug where the permalink could sometimes remove characters.

+### 2011-02-01, version 0.0.7:
+* Permalinks can't start or end with '-'.
+* Added class method for use in rake task.

 Copyright (c) 2009 - 2011 Ola Karlsson, released under the MIT license